The Ultimate Guide to the Smithsonian Museums

 National Museum of African Art

 The National Museum of African Art features both traditional and contemporary art representing the entire continent.
 Current ongoing exhibits include Currents: Water in African Art and Visionary: Viewpoints of Africa’s Arts.
 This is a great museum to stop at if you are short on time but want to see a museum during your time on the National Mall.
-Not only is the museum on the smaller side but it tends to be less crowded.
+Not only is the museum on the smaller side, but it also tends to be less crowded.
 Even if you only have an hour or so, you’ll have room to spend as much time as you’d like with each piece.

 The museum is walkable from 2 metro stops: Smithsonian (orange, blue, silver) and L’Enfant Plaza (green, yellow, orange, blue, silver).
 Open daily except Christmas.